-By now, despite the snow, many of you are gearing up for seeding and planting this spring.
-Let us help you make #Plant15 your most efficient and productive planting season yet.
-As we all know getting the most in your bins at harvest starts right now.
+By now, many of you are gearing up for seeding and planting this spring.
+Let us help you make #Plant22 your most efficient and productive planting season yet.
+As we all know, getting the most in your bins at harvest starts right now.

-Planning is important to determine what worked last year and what didn’t, ensuring you have enough inputs, the right tools and equipment and to plan out your costs.
+Planning is important to determine what worked last year and what didn’t, ensuring you have enough inputs, the right tools and correct equipment to plan out your costs.
 With all the variables in farming out of your control, let’s make sure you’re taking care of the things that you can.
-Leave weather up to mother nature and take rotations, rates and scheduling into your own hands.
+Leave the weather up to Mother Nature and take rotations, rates and scheduling into your own hands.

-Three Planning Tips For Your Most Efficient #Plant15
+Three Planning Tips For Your Most Efficient #Plant22

-1. Transfer your #Plant15 tasks to a farm management app or farm management software
+1. Transfer your #Plant22 tasks to farm management software

-You might be using Excel or an online spreadsheet or even a notebook (if you are, we should talk).
-What if we told you there’s a more productive solution!
+You might be using an online spreadsheet or even a notebook but what if we told you there’s a more productive solution?
 Farm At Hand’s Calendar function lets you plan all your field activities in advance – seeding and planting, down to the treatment applied, seed rate and soil condition.

 Once entered, you are able to track progress on tasks and access your most up-to-date farm such as field activities and bin yards.
-Better yet, after your farm data has been entered, you are able to share it with anybody on your team – your family, employees, Agronomists, marketing consultants, financial institutions, etc. A notebook doesn’t give you that flexibility.
+Better yet, after your farm data has been entered, you can share it with anybody on your team – family, employees, agronomists and marketing consultants.
+A notebook doesn’t give you that flexibility.
 More on that below.

 Concerned about the security of your farm data?
-Your data is yours, always will be.
+Your data is yours and always will be.

-Now, you can access it from anywhere, at anytime, even without cell reception from your computer, iPhone or iPad, or Android devices.
-Update on the go no matter where you are; your data will sync up seamlessly.
+Now, you can access your information from anywhere, at anytime from your desktop computer, iPhone or iPad and Android device.
+Update on-the-go no matter where you are; your data will sync up seamlessly.

-After you are done entering all field activities for #Plant15, you will have a full year documented which makes planning for #Plant16 that much easier.
+After you are done entering all field activities for #Plant22, you will have a full year documented which makes planning for #Plant23 that much easier.

 Make sure that your family members and employees have access to your farm.
 Learn how you can involve your entire farm team.

-The downside of keeping your seed plan on paper or a whiteboard is that you need to track down and call/text/email your employees and figure out who did what, on which day.
+The downside of keeping your seed plan on paper or a whiteboard is that you need to track down and call/text/email your employees and figure out who did what and on which day.
 Who wants to do that after a long day?

 More importantly, when you update seeding rate or application types and rates, things can easily get mixed up.
-These type of mistakes can easily cost you thousands of dollars, if not more.
-Avoid this by scheduling your #plant15 activities ahead of time.
+These type of mistakes can cost you both time and money.
+Avoid this by scheduling your #Plant22 activities ahead of time.
 Here’s how:

-There are many benefits of leveraging a farm app like Farm At Hand.
-Having your farm data online, centrally located and easily accessible, makes working with all members of your farm team that much easier and efficient.
+There are several benefits of leveraging Farm At Hand.
+Having your farm data online, centrally located and easily accessible makes working with all members of your farm team that much easier and efficient.
 If your budget allows for it, make sure you consult with an agronomist.
-They will be able to help you plan for an optimal yield at harvest, starting this spring.
-If you want to introduce a new crop into your rotation and aren’t sure, an agronomist can help you identify the right treatment for your soil even before you begin planting, for example.
+They will be able to help you plan for an optimal yield at harvest starting this spring.
+If you want to introduce a new crop into your rotation and aren’t sure, an agronomist can help you identify the right treatment for your soil even before you begin planting.